Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 According to one of the Jesuits at St. Xavier School, Sister Christine herself was a blessing.
 He said, “A Maryknoll Sister who came in as a mature religious – what a support she is to the whole system.”

-Most of the thousand plus students are Hindu, with a few Tibetan Buddhists and a minority of Christians and Catholics.
-Sister Christine, a professional social worker, has an open door policy for all of them, ages twelve to eighteen.
+Most of the thousand plus students were Hindu, with a few Tibetan Buddhists and a minority of Christians and Catholics.
+Sister Christine, a professional social worker had an open door policy for all of them, ages twelve to eighteen.

-Nepal, which was the only Hindu kingdom in the world, became a secular state in 2005.
-After three weeks of popular protesting, the king relinquished power and reinstated the parliament dissolved in 2002, ostensibly to stop a decade-long Maoist insurgency which some people called a civil war.
+Nepal was the only Hindu Kingdom in the world, became a secular state in 2005.
+After three weeks of popular protest, the king relinquished power and reinstated the parliament dissolved in 2002, ostensibly to stop a decade-long Maoist insurgency which some people called a civil war.
 Classes often had to be cancelled and Sister Christine saw her students through these troubled times that affected their studies, family and social life.

-In addition to counseling, she also gives religious instruction to the Christian and Catholic students from classes four to twelve.
+In addition to counseling, she also gave religious instruction to the Christian and Catholic students from classes four to twelve.
 She developed a program for each class for self-development, learning values for life and service to others.
-Meditation is part of the program and the students tell her this helps their concentration and peace of mind.
-Week-ends find Sister Christine sharing workshops with the students.
+Meditation was part of the program and the students told her it helped their concentration and peace of mind.
+Week-ends found Sister sharing workshops with the students.

-She also did counseling one day a week at a large girl’s high school in Kathmandu, and is a member of the Conference of Religious in Nepal.
+She also counseled one day week at a large girl’s high school in Kathmandu, and was a member of the Conference of Religious in Nepal

 In 2008, Sister Christine returned to the States to retire at the Maryknoll Sisters Community in Monrovia, CA. Today, she resides at Maryknoll Sisters Center, Maryknoll, NY.